CodingItWrong/outsidein.dev/docs/react/4-refactoring-styles.md

 Here's what these Material-UI components do to achieve this look:

+- `createMuiTheme()` allows us to configure a theme, including setting the `primary` color of our app to green.
-- `ThemeProvider` is the root Material-UI component that lets it set up some things that affect your whole app, including taking the `theme`, which sets the `primary` color of the app.
+- `ThemeProvider` is the root Material-UI component that lets it set up some things that affect your whole app, including taking the `theme`.
+- `CssBaseline` applies default page-wide CSS styles.
 - `AppBar` and `Toolbar` together provide the top title bar.
 - `Typography` provides proper styling for the text at certain spots in the app, including in the toolbar.
 Material-UI components relate to one another like this, so it's always best to check the docs for full examples of what components to nest inside one another.
 - `Container` centers your content horizontally to provide some padding, as well as keeping the content from getting too wide in really wide browser windows.